winitzki/scall/tutorial/programming_dhall.md

 ```

 The function we assigned to `r` has a function `g` as its argument and returns another function: `λ(p : Natural) → g p + 123`.
-Such functions `r` are called "higher-order" functions.

 Generally, functions that return other functions as their result values, and/or take other functions as arguments, are called **higher-order functions**.

-So, all curried functions are higher-order functions.
+So, the function `r` shown above is a higher-order function.
+All curried functions are also higher-order functions.

 ### Step 3: Function types